 Where did the lactic acid and massage myth start?

-It turns out that reports of lactic acid’s effects are like a game of Telephone.
+It turns out that the myth behind lactic acid’s effects is like a game of “Telephone.”
 It has been repeated from person to person, often getting tweaked in the telling.
 But the original message came from an experiment where the scientist was wrong about what he actually saw.